Buy To Let Property Investment

 Significant Capital Growth

 Considering the various investment classes available to investors in the UK, such as residential, commercial, hotels, student accommodation and healthcare, residential buy-to-lets are by far the most appealing.
-For example, JLL forecasts that Manchester will increase by 17.1% on average in terms of property values from 2020 to 2025.
+For example, JLL forecasts that Manchester property prices will increase by 17.1% on average from 2020 to 2025.
 This is simply not seen in other sectors.

 This natural increase in property value can deliver huge profits for buyers when they’re ready to sell.

 Regular Rental Income

 The monthly rental income from a good buy-to-let property should cover all costs (mortgage payments, ground rent, etc) and still deliver a profit for the owner.